Jemima's Story

 Jemima had been complaining of a sore stomach at dinner and when her mum reached across to feel her stomach, she discovered an unusual bump.
 After consulting with their neighbour, who was a GP, Jemima had an ultrasound the following morning.

-On that same day, Jemima was diagnosed with ovarian cancer and was rushed into radical surgery.
-That’s how quick a cancer diagnosis can be.
+That same day, Jemima was diagnosed with ovarian cancer and was rushed into radical surgery.

-The Childhood Cancer Association supported the Leydon family from the moment Jemima came out of surgery at the Women’s and Children’s Hospital, and during her four rounds of chemotherapy.
+The Childhood Cancer Association supported the Leydon family from the moment Jemima came out of surgery at the Women’s and Children’s Hospital, and during her consequential four rounds of chemotherapy.

 To this day, Jemima still has her Elliot toy dog, which was given to her as she began her recovery on the ward.
 He stayed by her side during chemo treatments and accompanied her to all her medical appointments.